 - The terroir is really important.
-The quality depends on the numbers on sunn hours, amount of precipitation and when the rain falls.
-The coffee is very sensitive plant, more then grapes.
+The quality depends on the number of sun hours, the amount of precipitation and when the rain falls.
+Coffee is a very sensitive plant - more so than grapes.

-- Specialty coffee is always made from a carefully selected and only hand-picked coffee beans.
+- Specialty coffee is always made from carefully selected and only hand-picked coffee beans.

-- Specialty coffee can only be made from high-grade coffee besns.
-Height above sea level is important because the acids, what gives the special taste of the specialty coffee.
+- Specialty coffee can only be made from high-grade coffee beans.
+The height above sea level is important because of the acids, which is what gives the specialty coffee its special taste.

-- Made exclusively of 100% Arabica coffee beans.
+- Made exclusively with 100% Arabica coffee beans.

-- The carefully picked beans of specialty coffe are roasted lightly.
-The reason: they are really high quailty coffees, so we want to show the tase and quiality in the cups, not to cover them with dark roasting.
+- The carefully picked beans of specialty coffee are roasted lightly.
+The reason: they are really high-quality coffees, so we want to show the taste and quality in the cups, not to cover them up through dark roasting.
 Roasting is always done in small quantities.

 - Espresso is the building block of specialty coffees.
-Every other type of coffe made from this.
+Every other type of coffee is made from this.

 - Contrary to popular belief, espresso contains minimal caffeine because of the low contact time.

-- It is a pleasure to drink it with several portions a day. ;)
+- It is a pleasure to drink several portions of it a day. ;)

-- The espresso cup is heated to 44 degrees.
-The coffee is made with 91-93 degrees of water, which makes it 2-3 cm from the machine to the cup.
-By the time the steaming coffee comes to the guest, it cools exactly 60 degrees, which can be consumed immediately.
+- The espresso cup is heated to 44 oC (11 oF).
+The coffee is made with water at 91-93 oC (196-199 oF), which makes it 2-3 cm from the machine to the cup.
+By the time the steaming coffee comes to the guest, it cools to exactly 60 oC (140 oF) and can be consumed immediately.

-- We recommend it warmly, as the espresso aromas are best enjoyed in the first minutes.
+- We recommend it warm, as the espresso aromas are best enjoyed in the first minutes.

 - The café latte is actually a big glass of milk with a mini espresso.

-- It was a kids drink in Italy because the parents had a lot of coffee, so the kids would have liked this experience.
-That's why they made a little espresso in a large glass of milk, so everyone was happy.
+- It was a kids’ drink in Italy because the parents had a lot of coffee, so the kids would have liked this experience.
+That is why they made a little espresso in a large glass of milk, so everyone was happy.
 While the kids had the experience of coffee, the parents were happy that the kids were drinking milk.

 - Flat white is a very popular drink in Australia and New Zealand.

-- It's actually a double espresso with a thin milk foam.
+- It is actually a double espresso with a thin milk foam.

 - Cappuccino is one of our most popular drinks.